projectcapsule/capsule/docs/operator/getting-started.md

 $ kubectl -n oil-development get pods
 ```

-but limited to only your own namespaces:
+but limited to only your namespaces:

 ```
 $ kubectl -n kube-system get pods